Metlakatla, Alaska

-Metlakatla (/ˌmɛtləˈkætlə/; Tsimshian: Maxłakxaała or Wil uks t’aa mediik; Lingít: Tàakw.àani) is a census-designated place (CDP) on Annette Island in Prince of Wales-Hyder Census Area, Alaska, United States.
+Metlakatla (/ˌmɛtləˈkætlə/; Tsimshian: Maxłaxaała or Tak'waan; Lingít: Tàakw.àani) is a census-designated place (CDP) on Annette Island in Prince of Wales-Hyder Census Area, Alaska, United States.
 At the 2010 census the population was 1,405; this had grown to 1,454 by the 2020 census.

 Since the late 19th century, it has been the major settlement of the Metlakatla Indian Community of the federally recognized Annette Island Reserve, the only remaining reserve in Alaska.
 The Metlakatla voted to opt out of the Alaska Native Claims Settlement Act of the 1970s and retained rights to their land and waters.
 Membership in the community is primarily by lineage; it consists primarily of Tsimshian people and also includes those from other Alaskan Native tribes who wish to join the Metlakatla Indian Community as a bona fide member.
 Bona fide membership is granted upon approval of the Metlakatla Tribal Council and Executives.

 History

-Metlakatla comes from Maxłakxaała, a Tsimshian word meaning "saltwater passage."
+Metlakatla comes from Maxłaxaała, a Tsimshian word meaning "saltwater passage where the wind dies down."
 Metlakatla was named after another village of the same name ("Old Metlakatla") in British Columbia, which is on Metlakatla Pass, near Prince Rupert.
-In a more ancient time, it was a Tlingit hunting ground known as Taquan.
-The Tsimshian were granted permission to own the land by Chief Johnson of the Tlingit tribe.
+In a more ancient time, it was a Tlingit hunting ground known as Taquan, or Tàakw.àani.
+The Tsimshian were granted permission to occupy the land by Chief Johnson of the Tlingit tribe.

 In 1886, William Duncan, an English tannery employee and lay member of the Church Missionary Society, had a doctrinal dispute with the Church authorities in Metlakatla, B.C.
 He and a devoted group of Tsimshian followers decided to leave Metlakatla.
 Duncan went to Washington, D.C., in the United States and asked the U.S. government to give his group land in Alaska.
 The U.S. under President Cleveland gave them Annette Island after a Tsimshian search committee in seagoing canoes discovered its calm bay, accessible beaches, nearby waterfall, and abundant fish.

 In 1887, the group arrived on the island and built a settlement in the Port Chester area.
 They laid out the town in a European-style grid pattern.
 It contained a church, a school, a cannery, and a sawmill.
 They named the town New Metlakatla, after the town they had left behind, but later dropped the "New."
 In 1888, William Duncan returned to Washington and lobbied the U.S. Congress for an Indian reserve on Annette Island.
 Although the reservation system had not been used in Alaska, Congress granted his request in 1891.
 Duncan remained at Metlakatla until his death in 1918.